infiniflow/ragflow/api/python_api_reference.md

 #### page

-The number of records page to display.
+Specifies the page on which the records will be displayed.
 Defaults to `1`.

 #### page_size